tobinatore/BlyatBot/README.md

 6. Configurable swearword filter
 7. Timed and permament muting as well as unmuting
 8. Temp- and permbans as well as unbanning
+9. Warning users
-9. Add songs from YouTube to a queue and the bot will play them (->Musicbot)
+10. Add songs from YouTube to a queue and the bot will play them (->Musicbot)

 # BlyatBot